- Can I pass my CA Final Exams while working a full-time job?

 - Make an overall list of the whole syllabus (Tool 2A) and a daily routine for each topic (Tool 2B) for your study.

-- Break your month in week and week in a day.
-Also, break each day in hours.
+- Break your month into weeks and a week into a day.
+Also, break each day into hours.

 - Allocate topics for each hour.
 See if you are moving as per your plan.